Springfield Armory M1A: Loaded rifles

 The Loaded models do not have the action glass bedded into the stock as do the National Match models.

 Match rifles

 Two M1As are advertised as match rifles, the National Match M1A and the Super Match M1A.
 The National Match is a more basic model, while the Super Match is more customizable has additional features on some models such as a McMillan stock and a Douglas stainless steel barrel.

 Scout Squad

 The Scout Squad is an M1A marketed toward law enforcement users.
 It has an 18 in barrel, a forward-mounted optical sight base, and a proprietary muzzle stabilizer.
 It is advertised as being optimal for Aimpoint optics, although most mounts attached to the factory accessory rail will still require a cheekrest in order to get the proper weld.
-It is available in both wood stocked and synthetic furniture options with different colours of wood and synthetic stocks.
+It is available in both wood-stocked and synthetic furniture options with different colors of wood and synthetic stocks.